Neutropenia: A Vulnerable Time for Infections

 Talk with your healthcare providers about how likely it is that you will be neutropenic and what problems you should watch for.

 How to protect yourself if you are neutropenic

-To lower your risk of infection, use good personal hygiene and avoid things that promote the growth of bacteria.
-The following suggestions are for people with neutropenia who are outside the hospital:
+To help lower your risk of infection, use good personal hygiene and stay away from things that promote the growth of bacteria.
+These tips are for people with neutropenia who are outside the hospital:

-Avoid people with signs of infection and avoid large crowds.
-Wear a face mask if you cannot avoid crowds.
+Stay away from large crowds.
+Wear a face mask if you can’t avoid crowds.

 Stay away from children who have recently been given live virus vaccines, such as chicken pox and oral polio.
 They may be contagious to people with very low blood cell counts.

 Bathe daily and wash your hands often, especially after using the bathroom, after touching animals, and before eating.

 Use lotion or oil if your skin becomes dry.

 Clean your rectal area gently but thoroughly after each bowel movement.
 Let your healthcare provider know if the area becomes irritated or if you develop hemorrhoids.